PREGNANCY, BABIES & PETS

 If you wish to keep your cat out of the entire room where your baby will sleep, then you will probably need to attach a fly‐screen door to the room, so you can keep your cat out, but still keep an eye on your sleeping baby.
 The sooner you set up your baby’s sleeping area and put in place these physical boundaries, the sooner your cat will get used to them.

-Another reason why it is useful to set up your ‘baby areas’ sooner than later, is that it will allow your cat time to investigate the new objects in his space, so by the time the baby arrives, your cat will have lost all interest in them!
+Another reason why it is useful to set up your ‘baby areas’ sooner, rather than later, is that it will allow your cat time to investigate the new objects in their space, so by the time the baby arrives, your cat will have lost all interest in them!

 BRINGING BABY HOME